Androp0v/HPC_Tools_1/README.md

 # Gaussian Elimination
 This repo implements Gaussian elimination in C. Originally based in _Numerical Recipes in C_, Chapter 2.1, with several changes:
 - This version uses the (much faster) partial pivoting, discussed in Chapter 2.1.2 [1], instead of the full-pivoting of the algorithm in the book.
-- This version implements a _delayed updates_ mechanism, based on the suggestions in [2].
+- This version implements a _delayed updates_ mechanism, inspired by the suggestions in [2].

 # Results
 On a MacBook Pro with an M1 Pro CPU (8P cores + 2E cores):